tjacobs/act/README.md

 # ACT: Action Chunking with Transformers

 ### Overview
-This repo contains the implementation of ACT, Action Chunking with Transformers.
+This contains the implementation of ACT, Action Chunking with Transformers.
-Training robot arms to perform tasks.
+For training robot arms to perform tasks.

 It has two simulated environments: Transfer Cube and Bimanual Insertion.